 The best Phantom without a doubt!
 The only one who brings the Phantom to life!
 Amazing!

 Peter Karrie is, without question, the best Phantom ever.

 The best ever!

 I can't even begin to express how phenomenal his performance was.
-I think my jaw actually dropped upon hearing his, "Insolent boy!"
-His deep baritone voice drew me in immediately, full, dark and mysterious like I believe the Phantom should be.
-He also used his whole entire body to act, gesturing with his hands and walking at certain paces that enriched the experience just a little more than I've seen it in the past.
+I think my jaw actually dropped upon hearing his "Insolent boy!"
+His deep baritone voice drew me in immediately, full, dark, and mysterious, like I believe the Phantom should be.
+He also used his whole entire body to act, gesturing with his hands and walking at certain paces that enriched the experience just a little more than I've seen in the past.
 He's definitely my favorite portrayal of the Phantom to date.

 His voice is absolutely amazing with so much emotion!
 He had the smoothest voice and he was absolutely amazing!
 His voice was great!
 He was mysterious but also handsome at the same time.
 It was so amazing!

 Absolutely spellbinding.
 I was captivated by him, especially when he sang Music of the Night.
 He had such a fabulous stage presence.

 The most underrated Phantom.
 His clarity is stunning, and his highest notes seem effortless.
 I get chills every time.